 What is a slow cooker?

-As the name suggests, a slow cooker is an electrical appliance which cooks food at a lower temperature than other cooking methods.
-It features a removable inner pot, which is heated by an element in the base, and an all-important lid that keeps all the heat and steam inside during cooking.
-Slow cookers automatically control the temperature and cooking time, so you can choose to have it cooking throughout the day on the LOW setting or set it for a shorter time on HIGH.
+As the name suggests, a slow cooker cooks food at a lower temperature than other cooking methods.
+They feature a removable inner pot, which is heated by an element in the base, and an all-important lid that keeps all the heat and steam inside during cooking.
+Slow cookers automatically control the temperature and cooking time – you can choose to have it cooking throughout the day on the LOW setting, so you can come home to a lovely meal at the end of a long day at work, or set it for a shorter time on HIGH.

 Why use a slow cooker?

 Slow cooking is a quick and easy way to create hearty but healthy home-cooked meals.
 All you need to do is spend a few minutes preparing the ingredients and then let the slow cooker do all the hard work.
 As the food cooks and produces steam, it condenses on the lid and drips back into the pot, so it’s self-basting, meaning that the ingredients simmer in their own juices and retain more of their nutrients and flavour, giving you deliciously tender results.
 Minimum effort with brilliant results, what’s not to love?